 I like to believe that the utter monotony and repetitiousness of despair is an initiation into the profounder secrets of life.
 Thus we are immune to some of the shocks and horrors thrown up by the mad laboratory of nature.
 We intuitively sense that our suffering was written on the cave wall whence we emerged blinking in bewilderment but yesterday.

 But it is not easy to coexist with despair in this world when you refuse to fleece it in medical or circumstantial causality.
 Perhaps that is why the suffering of pathos morphed into its modern paronym of pathetic: despair is a handicap, a weakness, an embarrassment.
 In fact, the opposite is the case.
-True: I can’t walk across a bridge without imagining hurling myself over the rails.
-But I can take the pain that would drive most people insane if this electronically-fuelled charade of happiness ever comes to an end (with a beep).
+True, I can’t walk across a bridge without imagining hurling myself over the rails.
+But I can take the debilitating pain that would drive most people insane if this electronically-fuelled charade of happiness ever comes to an end.

 We live in an age that belies its despair in an outward cult of happiness.
 I wrote a book whose plot could be summed up as follows: the suicidal adventures of a desperate man.
-It wasn’t a bad book but I was aware that most people would hate it.
-Despair is simply not an effective plot device: it is a primordial feeling (groan) endlessly regurgitated.
+It wasn’t a bad book but I was aware that most people would be bored (hopefully to tears) by it.
+Despair is simply not an effective plot device: it is a primordial feeling (a groan) endlessly regurgitated.
 And do not confuse despair with the misery porn of BBC drama and Cannes’ Palme d’Or-winning films (note to self: despair is better represented by music and painting).
-Despair can barely even register as an inner monologue à la Beckett.
-Then you are already on the sliding scale of meaning, as though despair has its counterpoint or antidote.
+Despair barely registers as an inner monologue; it does not lend itself to the ping-pong of dialogue.
+Elemental despair (as opposed to purely circumstantial despair) has no place on the sliding scale of meaning, where everything inclines towards its counterpoint and antidote.

 My head is a bit foggy from the effort of writing this so I will go and freshen up.
-A picture of Jesus hangs in my bathroom (overlooking the toilet): it belonged to my landlady’s grandmother.
+A picture of Jesus hangs in my bathroom (overlooking the toilet).
+It belonged to my landlady’s grandmother.
 I will offer him my libations and then suffer through another day, unredeemed and irredeemable.
-Later still, the libations will take the form of vodka, lots of it, in order to sleep, per chance not to wake up: the dream way to go.
+Later still, the libations will take the form of vodka, lashings of it, in order to sleep, per chance not to wake up: the dream way to go.